akb825/DeepSea/modules/Scene/Scene/README.md

 # Scenes

 Scenes combine the scene graph hierarchy with a description for how to process and draw it.
+The following is provided to a `dsScene` instance to determine how to process and draw the scene data:

+* Global data, which is updated before anything else on the main thread.
+* Shared item lists to be processed before the rest of the scene.
+This is a 2D array, where `dsSceneItemList` instances in the same index level can be processed in parallel during multithreaded rendering.
+For example, all the instances under `sharedItemLists[0]` can be processed in parallel, then are synchronized before processing `sharedItemLists[1]`.
+All shared item lists will be processed before processing the main scene pipelines.
+* Scene pipeline items.
+This is a combination of `dsSceneItemList` instances for processing (e.g. compute shaders) and `dsSceneRenderPass` instances for drawing. `dsSceneRenderPass` instances can have multiple subpasses, each of which can have any number of `dsSceneItemList` instances for drawing.

 # Item lists